EU agency to fight election hacking

 Enisa currently drafts policy recommendations, but in future it should be able to give EU states "operational … assistance" in the event of a cyber attack.

-It should conduct pan-EU cyber drills and create new protocols for member states' cyber crisis management.
+It should conduct pan-EU cyber drills and create new protocols for member states' cyber-crisis management.

 The Commission also proposed creating a Cybersecurity Emergency Response Fund to help victim states and a €50 million European Cybersecurity Research and Competence Centre to train and recruit specialists.